 - ½ cup desiccated coconut for rolling

-- Soak the chia seeds in 1 tbsp of water for 5 minutes.
+- Soak the chia seeds in 1 tablespoon of water for 5 minutes.

 - Combine all of the ingredients except the final ½ cup of coconut in a blender or food processor.